-The current study used an eye-movement paradigm to explore associations between personality traits (neuroticism and psychoticism) attention to threat, and self-reported friendship quality in children aged 9-11 years.
-To explore attention, we asked children to look at and identify a target presented on a computer display in the presence or absence of a central, parafoveal or peripheral visual distractor (an angry, happy or neutral face).
-The results showed that symptoms of neuroticism were associated with hypervigilance for threat happy or neutral faces).
-They indicated that this relationship was most evident in children who reported lower levels of attentional control.
-Psychoticism traits were associated with increased selective attention to all face distractors (as measured by directional errors) and to child reported lower friendship quality.
+The current study used an eye-movement Remote Distractor Paradigm (RDP) to explore attention to threat and considered associations with personality traits (neuroticism and psychoticism) and self-reported friendship quality in children aged 9-11 years.
+The RDP asked children to look at and identify a target presented on a computer display in the presence or absence of a central, parafoveal or peripheral visual distractor (an angry, happy or neutral face).
+The results showed that symptoms of neuroticism were associated with hypervigilance for threat (i.e., slower latencies to initiate eye movements to the target in the presence of angry versus happy or neutral faces).
+In addition, when distractors were presented centrally, this relationship was most evident in children who reported lower levels of attentional control.
+Psychoticism traits were associated with increased selective attention to all distractors (as measured by directional errors to face stimuli) and to child reported lower friendship quality.
 Moreover, the negative relationship between psychoticism and friendship characteristics associated with companionship was mediated via attentional capture of threat (i.e., a greater proportion of directional errors to angry distractors).
-The findings have potential to inform the development of translational research to reduce symptoms of psychopathology and address attentional biases to threat to improve peer relationships in late childhood.
+The findings have potential to inform the development of translational research, to reduce symptoms of psychopathology and address attentional biases to threat with an aim to improve peer relationships in late childhood.